awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

       {"statusCode": 200, "body": "\"Hello from Lambda!\""}
       ```

-To learn more about using Lambda with Aurora PostgreSQL, see [Overview of using a Lambda function](PostgreSQL-Lambda.md#PostgreSQL-Lambda-overview)\.
+To learn more about using Lambda with Aurora PostgreSQL, see [Invoking an AWS Lambda function from an Aurora PostgreSQL DB cluster ](PostgreSQL-Lambda.md)\.
 For more information about working with Lambda functions, see [Getting started with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide\.*